|Based in||New Zealand|

 MEGA users get:

-- Full-featured iOS and Android apps
+- Full-featured iOS, Android, and Huawei apps

-- Chrome, Firefox, and Opera browser extensions
+- Chrome, Firefox, and Edge browser extensions

 - Mac OS, Windows, and Linux desktop apps